 This article contains affiliate links

 Indeed some of the most effective wildlife gardens are those with plenty of diversity.
-This means gardens which are more interesting and spaces which are also captivating for people.
+This means gardens with various plant communities and different habitats. and spaces.

-By combining a series of habitats and installations gardens can become an ongoing place of natural discovery.
+By combining natural habitats and good wildlife garden design, the outdoors can become place of natural discovery.

-There is simply no better way to experience the sheer wonder of nature than on your back doorstep.
-In this article I will explain how to make our very own wildlife garden.
+There is simply no better way to experience the sheer wonder of nature than on your back doorstep!
+In this article I will explain how to make our very own wildlife garden project.

 Why make a wildlife garden?